What is the CARES Act?

 what is the net price of attending temple?

-The net price can vary depending on your major, state residency, housing choices, etc. Use the Tuition Calculator on the Bursar's Website to estimate your costs based on your college, residence hall, and other information.
+The net price can vary depending on your major, state of residency, housing selection, etc. Use the University's Tuition Calculator to estimate your costs based on your school/college (major), residence hall, and other information.
 You can also add your financial aid and resources to determine the overall net price.

 My family's financial circumstances have changed. what can i do?

 Welcome to Temple!
-The Spring 2018 semester is part of the 2018-19 academic year, so please ensure you have completed the 2018-19 FAFSA and included Temple's Code (003371).
-Award letters are issued within 7-10 days of a FAFSA being submitted.
+The Spring 2020 semester is part of the 2019-20 academic year, so please ensure you have completed the 2019-20 FAFSA and included Temple's Code (003371).
 If you are a Transfer Student, please review the Transfer Student page.